mwaggett/epicodus_java_registrar/README.md

-# Application Name
+# University Registrar

-##### _{Brief description of application}, {Date of current version}_
+##### _Join Statements for Epicodus, 1 September 2015_

-#### By **Molly Waggett**
+#### By **Kallen Millner & Molly Waggett**

 ## Description

-{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
-Do you want other developers to use this code in their apps?
-Talk about things like that here in simple terms.}
+This app allows a user to view students and courses in a university registrar.
+From the 'View Students' page, the user may add a new student or view details about a particular student, including name, enrollment date, and courses they're registered for, by clicking on their name.
+The user may also edit or delete a student.
+The 'View Courses' page is similar - the user may add a new course or view details about a particular course, including name, course number, and enrolled students.
+The user may also edit or delete a course.

 ## Setup

 * Set up the database in PostgreSQL by running the following commands in your terminal:
 ```
   psql
-  CREATE DATABASE database_name;
+  CREATE DATABASE registrar;
-  \c database_name;
+  \c registrar;
+  CREATE TABLE students (id serial PRIMARY KEY, name varchar, enrollment_year int, enrollment_month int, enrollment_day int);
-  CREATE TABLE table_name (id serial PRIMARY KEY, attribute varchar);
+  CREATE TABLE courses (id serial PRIMARY KEY, name varchar, course_number varchar);
+  CREATE TABLE students_courses (id serial PRIMARY KEY, student_id int, course_id int);

 ```
 * If you wish to run tests, create a test database:
 ```
-  CREATE DATABASE database_name_test WITH TEMPLATE database_name;
+  CREATE DATABASE registrar_test WITH TEMPLATE registrar;
 ```
 * Clone this repository.
 * Using the command line, navigate to the top level of the cloned directory.